JoshMK/aria-attribute-lowdown/README.md

 - aria attributes are often used to work around non-semantic HTML.
 They're used like so: aria-attribute={value}
 - aria attributes provide contextual information for users with accessibility needs.
+- If you're using semantic HTML4 elements you shouldn't need to put aria attributes on them except in some browser-specific edge cases.
+- If you're using semantic HTML5 elements sometimes you'll need to put aria attributes on them depending on browser/VO support for the element.

 ## aria-activedescendant